Interior Design Elements and Principles

 In interior design, lines are what define the space.
 It is the way in which the objects are placed and the route we make with our eyes on them.

 Lines are a versatile element, capable of transmitting sensations such as order, elegance, movement, sobriety, poise, agitation, etc. We will find them on the floor, ceiling, walls, doors, windows, arches, columns, fabrics, and much more.
-Interior designing courses teach an aspirant the different considerations about lines.
+Interior designing courses in bangalore teach an aspirant the different considerations about lines.

 Some considerations to take into account the lines are the following: